voxeet/comms-sdk-unreal/docs/docs/tutorial/common-setup.md

 The tutorials and samples are designed to work with the Unreal Engine 5 First Person game template.

-The sample Blueprints included with the plugin are designed in Unreal Engine 5 and will not work with Unreal Engine 4.
-You can still use Unreal Engine 4 to follow the tutorials but you will not be able to use the sample Blueprints and will need to create them from scratch.
+The sample Blueprints included with the plugin are designed in Unreal Engine 5.1 and will not work with previous versions.
+You can still use previous versions to follow the tutorials but you will not be able to use the sample Blueprints and will need to create them from scratch.

 ## Getting started